My name is Mark John Buenconsejo, and here are 10 things about me:

 - Instagram - photos i've taken that i find interesting to share.

 - GitHub - codes i wrote and allowed to share online.

 - LinkedIn - my professional background and resume.

 - Strava - sports data from my adventures.

 - Vimeo - videos i've produced so far.

-I help software teams create high quality and better software.
+I help software teams become better and create high quality software.
 Visit my consulting business, Next Level, for more information.

 Current mission in life (perhaps until i'm 50):